lewmoore/CV/README.md

 I discovered my passion for the tech industry whilst I was a Technical Recruiter and this led me to begin to learn as much as I could about the IT industry through speaking with Engineers, attending meetups and discussing roles with clients.
 I then began to teach myself how to code, starting with Ruby, Javascript and a small amount of Java.

-My technical curiosity has led me down several different paths, the most interesting being DevOps and Blockchain technologies.
+My technical curiosity has led me down several different paths, the most interesting being DevOps, Blockchain technologies and Node.

 - OOP, TDD, Clean Code
 - Agile/XP